On the interplay between embedded graphs and delta-matroids: Loop complementation and vf-safe delta-matroids

-We now return to the topic of binary and Eulerian matroids as discussed at the end of Section~\ref{3rd}.
-R.~Brijder and H.~Hoogeboom~\cite{BH12} obtained results of a different flavour on delta-matroids obtained from Eulerian or bipartite binary matroids.
-Denote $M\bar{\ast}E:=M+E*E+E$ and let $M=(E,\mathcal{F})$ be a binary matroid.
-They showed that $M$ is bipartite if and only if $M+E$ is an even delta-matroid, and that $M$ is Eulerian if and only if $M\bar{\ast}E$ is an even delta-matroid.
+Let $M=(E,\mathcal{F})$ be a binary matroid.
+Brijder and Hoogeboom~\cite{BH12} showed that $M$ is bipartite if and only if $M+E$ is an even delta-matroid, and that $M$ is Eulerian if and only if $M\bar{\ast}E$ is an even delta-matroid.
 These results are interesting in the context of ribbon graphs.
 In~\cite{EMM} it was shown that an orientable ribbon graph $G$ is bipartite if and only if its Petrie dual $G^{\times}$ is orientable, although, unfortunately, the result was misstated.
-In particular, if $G$ is plane, then $M(G)$ is bipartite if and only if $M(G)+E(G)$ is even, which is the graphic restriction of the first part of R.~Brijder and H.~Hoogeboom's result.
+In particular, if $G$ is plane, then $M(G)$ is bipartite if and only if $M(G)+E(G)$ is even, which is the graphic restriction of the first part of Brijder and Hoogeboom's result.
 The ribbon graph analogue of the second part is that a plane graph $G$ is Eulerian if and only if $G^{*\times *}$ is orientable.
 This is indeed the case: $G$ is Eulerian if and only if $G^*$ is bipartite if and only if $(G^*)^{\times}$ is orientable if and only if $((G^*)^{\times})^*$ is orientable.
 However, the result does not extend to all Eulerian ribbon graphs, for example, consider the ribbon graph consisting of one vertex and two orientable non-trivial loops.

-The authors proved in~\cite{CMNR} that a loop in a ribbon-graphic delta-matroid $D(G)$ corresponds to a trivial orientable loop in the ribbon graph $G$.
-Moreover, as ribbon graphs have several different types of loops (given by orientability and triviality), we should expect delta-matroids to have several different types of loops.
-We shall see that the different types of loops in delta-matroids and in ribbon graphs correspond.
-More precisely, we shall show that the behaviour of each type of loop in delta-matroids under the various notions of duality is exactly as predicted by the behaviour of the corresponding type of loop in ribbon graphs.

-We need some additional notation.
-Let $D=(E,{\mathcal{F}})$ be a vf-safe delta-matroid.
-If $X\subseteq E$, then the {\em dual pivot} on $X$, denoted by $D \bar{\ast } X$, is defined by From the discussion on twisted duality above, it follows that $D \bar{\ast } X = ((D +X) \ast X)+ X$.
-We shall use this observation and other similar consequences of twisted duality several times in this section.